 Once the request rules have completed, the Traffic Manager will forward any further data it receives from the client on to the server.
-The Traffic Manager will run the response rules as soon as it receives any data (i.e. a "response") from the server; these response rules may also block.
+The Traffic Manager will run the response rules as soon as it receives any data (in other words, a "response") from the server; these response rules may also block.